jondkinney/jondkinney.github.io/source/_posts/2012-10-01-wiring-up-littlesnapper-to-cloudapp.markdown

 Here's how it works:

-  * Configure LittleSnapper to use SFTP to 'publish' locally to a folder of your choosing.
+  * Configure LittleSnapper to use SFTP to "publish" locally to a folder of your choosing.
   * Create a new Automator "Folder Action" which runs an AppleScript when the contents of the folder changes.
   * Use the CloudApp API through a Ruby script (called by the aforementioned AppleScript) to publish the given file.